 In Instances tab in Horizon, click the dropdown menu next to your VM and choose „Associate Floating IP”

 You will be shown a window like this one:

-You may choose an address from dropdown menu, but if its empty, you need to allocate an adress first.
+You may choose an address from the dropdown menu, but if it's empty, you need to allocate an address first.
 Click "+" icon on the right.

 Select the pool you are interested in and click "Allocate IP".

 Select newly allocated IP address and click Associate.

 Notice: the IP address should be associated with a local address from "192.168.x.x" subnet.
 If you have "10.x.x.x" address change it to "192.168.x.x" address.

 Notice: The VM's communicate between themselves trough internal network "192.168.x.x" so if you are connecting from one Virtual Machine to another you should use private addresses.
 If you try to connect your VM to the wrong network you will be notified by the following the message.